bup/bup/README.md

     The tests should pass.
 If they don't pass for you, stop here and send an email to bup-list@googlegroups.com.
 Though if there are symbolic links along the current working directory path, the tests may fail.
-Running something like this before "make check" should sidestep the problem:
+Running something like this before "make test" should sidestep the problem:

         cd "$(/bin/pwd)"